taunsquared/graphic-novel-thesis/ComicBookScript/2019-02-09_Script-Milestone2.md

 [**Oligodendrocytes**](https://en.wikipedia.org/wiki/Oligodendrocyte) coat the axons of neurons in the CNS with their cell membranes to form myelin sheaths; a single oligodendrocyte can serve up to 50 axons.

 [**Astrocytes**](https://en.wikipedia.org/wiki/Astrocyte) (or astroglia) are the most abundant macroglia in the CNS.
-They remove excess K+ from around neurons; link neurons to a blood supply while helping form the blood-brain barrier; recycle neurotransmitters released during synaptic transmission; and signal to each other using ATP.
+They remove excess potassium ions (K+) from around neurons; link neurons to a blood supply while helping form the blood-brain barrier; recycle neurotransmitters released during synaptic transmission; and signal to each other using ATP.

 [**Ependymal cells**](https://en.wikipedia.org/wiki/Ependyma) (or ependymocytes) line the spinal cord and the [ventricular system](https://en.wikipedia.org/wiki/Ventricular_system) of the brain to create the [ependyma](https://en.wikipedia.org/wiki/Ependyma), a part of the [blood-CSF barrier](https://en.wikipedia.org/wiki/Choroid_plexus#Blood%E2%80%93cerebrospinal_fluid_barrier).
 They are involved in creating, secreting, and circulating [cerebro-spinal fluid (CSF)](https://en.wikipedia.org/wiki/Cerebrospinal_fluid).